stkent/stkent.github.io/_posts/2016-02-05-adventures-with-javadocs-part-2.md

 `TestClassOne`, `TestClassTwo` and `TestClassThree` are clearly examples of documented classes.
 What about `java.lang.String` and `android.os.Bundle`?
 Both are "explicitly referred to in the definition (implementation) or doc comments of the documented classes and interfaces", so both are referenced classes.
 However, this additional commentary regarding referenced classes gives us a clue as to why `java.lang.String` and `android.os.Bundle` are handled differently by `javadoc`:

-> When the Javadoc tool is run, it should load into memory all of the referenced classes in javadoc's bootclasspath and classpath. [...]
+> When the Javadoc tool is run, it should load into memory all of the referenced classes in javadoc’s bootclasspath and classpath. [...]
 The Javadoc tool can derive enough information from the .class files to determine their existence and the fully-qualified names of their members.

-The path stored in bootclasspath represents the location of Java's Bootstrap classes (the classes that implement the [Java platform](https://en.wikipedia.org/wiki/Java_(software_platform)#Platform){:new_tab}).
-This has default value `$JAVA_HOME/jre/lib`, which contains (among other things) compiled class files that collectively form Java's standard library.
+The path stored in bootclasspath represents the location of Java’s Bootstrap classes (the classes that implement the [Java platform](https://en.wikipedia.org/wiki/Java_(software_platform)#Platform){:new_tab}).
+This has default value `$JAVA_HOME/jre/lib`, which contains (among other things) compiled class files that collectively form Java’s standard library.
 In particular, the rt.jar JAR contains a compiled String.class file.[^2]

 The path stored in classpath represents the location of all referenced classes that are not part of the Java platform.
 By default, this is an empty path (i.e. no locations are searched to locate additional referenced classes).